bonsi/fanshim-python-pwm/README.md

+# What is this "Volumio Branch"
+Here I have made the minor edits required to make this work on volumio.
+To get this working o Volumio  from the issues getting the GPIO and Python3 working which are the same as for the original Pimorini code, there are also some changes because the coide is put in "/home/volumio/fanshim" instead of in "/home/pi/fanshim"

+The additional commands  to get the code running at all (even the original pimorini version ) include:
+(after doing sudo ./install.sh)
+* sudo apt update
+* sudo apt install python3
+* sudo apt install python3-pip
+* sudo pip3 install RPi.GPIO
+* sudo pip3 install psutil --upgrade

 #  What is this
 This is a modified version of the code for the Pimorini cooling fan set to run the Fan slower and quieter using Pulse Width Modulation (PWM).
 This is based on version 0.0.4 cloned on February 25th 2020 from https://github.com/pimoroni/fanshim-python